ngryman/fauda/README.md

 ## How does Fauda work?

-It first collects your configuration from various sources at the same time:
+It collects your configuration from various sources at the same time:

 - Environment variables
 - Command-line arguments